About the Choir

 In 1979 the featured soprano soloist in Haydn’s Creation was none other than the now world-famous Lesley Garrett, who in 2013 became the Society’s Patron.
 Since 1982 the Society has performed at least three concerts each year, one of which has always been a Christmas-themed programme.

-Concerts have included Brahms’ and Mozart’s Requiem, Mendelssohn’s Elijah, Haydn’s Creation and Nelson Mass, Handel’s Messiah and Coronation Anthems, Glorias by Poulenc, Puccini, Rutter and Vivaldi, Karl Jenkins’ The Armed Man, Parry and Stanford songs, Gilbert and Sullivan, music by Kenneth Roberts (our Director of Music since 1996), and of course Christmas carols and music.
+Concerts have included Brahms’ and Mozart’s Requiem, Mendelssohn’s Elijah, Haydn’s Creation and Nelson Mass, Handel’s Messiah and Coronation Anthems, Glorias by Poulenc, Puccini, Rutter and Vivaldi, Karl Jenkins’ The Armed Man, Parry and Stanford songs, Gilbert and Sullivan, Rodgers & Hammerstein songs, opera choruses, music by Kenneth Roberts (our Director of Music since 1996), and of course Christmas carols and music.

 The current choir

-It is now more than 65 years since its foundation, and the choir is still going strong!
+It is now 70 years since its foundation, and the choir is still going strong!
 We have over 50 members and perform 3 concerts each year.
 The Spring and Autumn concerts, which are generally from the classical choral repertoire, are accompanied by orchestra, and our popular Christmas concert ‘Carols and Christmas Music for Choir and Audience’ is accompanied by organ and a brass ensemble.

 We also put on a number of social events including a popular Quiz, and Summer and Christmas socials, and have a weekly ‘drop-in’ coffee morning at a local cafe.
 Kenneth Roberts, our Director of Music, also performs an annual Lecture Recital, on subjects ranging from Mozart to ‘Jelly Roll’ Morton and ‘Music from the Movies’.
 These are both informative and entertaining, and are always a sell-out.
 In November 2016 we held a Messiah workshop ‘Have a Hallelujah morning!’ which proved very popular with local singers, some of whom had no previous experience of ‘classical’ choral singing, and in November 2019 held another open ‘Singing Morning’ based on a few items from our planned Great Choral Classics concert for May 2020.